qmi03/hiPHoP/report/chapters/technology/index.typ

 === Session Hijacking

 Session hijacking involves attackers obtaining or guessing valid session identifiers to impersonate legitimate users.
-This can occur through network sniffing, XSS attacks, or predictable session ID generation.
+The web server needs a method to recognize every user’s connections.
+The most useful method depends on a token that the Web Server sends to the client browser after a successful client authentication.
+A session token is normally composed of a string of variable width and it could be used in different ways, like in the URL, in the header of the http requisition as a cookie, in other parts of the header of the http request, or yet in the body of the http requisition.
+The session hijacking attack compromises the session token by stealing or predicting a valid session token to gain unauthorized access to the Web Server @owasp-session-hijacking.

 Mitigations: